Updated May 18, 2023

-Redux is a great tool and its importance is evident with the fact that it has changed the architecture of front-end apps completely.
+Redux is a great tool, and its importance is evident because it has completely changed the architecture of front-end apps.
 Redux could be a great tool to master for somebody looking for a new job because it provides some interesting offers with various versions of Angular and others.
-React & Redux combination is particularly important for job prospects.
+React & Redux combination is essential for job prospects.

-The working principle of Redux is quite simple and straightforward.
-Redux can be considered as a central store which holds the entire state of the application.
-Each of its components can access the given stored state without requiring sending down property from one component to another.
+The working principle of Redux is quite simple.
+Redux can be considered a central store that holds the entire application state.
+Each component can access the given stored state without requiring sending down property from one component to another.

-There are three building blocks of redux: actions, store, and reducers.
+There are three building blocks of redux: actions, stores, and reducers.

 This is nothing but events.
-They are the way to send data from application to Redux store.
-The data comes from user interactions or API calls or form submission.
+They are the way to send data from the application to the Redux store.
+The data comes from user interactions or API calls, or form submissions.

-These are nothing but pure functions which after taking the current state of the application, perform the given action and then returns a new state.
-These states are later stored as objects and they also specify how the state of the selected application changes with the response from an action sent to the store.
+These are pure functions that perform the given action after taking the application’s current state and returning a new state.
+These states are later stored as objects, and they also specify how the state of the selected application changes with the response from an action sent to the store.

-The store which is the core of the design holds the application state.
+The store, which is the core of the design, holds the application state.
 There can be only one store in any Redux application.
-One can access the state stored and update its state, and then register or unregister listeners through the available helper methods.
+One can access the state stored and update it, and then register or unregister listeners through the available helper methods.

-- Difficulty in switching to work with reducers: – To be able to work with redux, one needs to care about functional programming principles and always return a new value based on previous app state.
-Sometimes this could be easy such as handling simple string or objects or simple array operations but as the complexity of task increases, the better idea would probably be to use Immutable.json from the similar library.
+- Difficulty Switching to Work with Reducers: To work with redux, one must care about functional programming principles and always return a new value based on the previous app state.
+Sometimes this could be easy such as handling simple strings or objects or simple array operations.
+Still, as the complexity of the task increases, the better idea would probably be to use Immutable.json from a similar library.

-- Don’t Repeat Yourself or DRY principle: – Working with Redux requires keeping some conventions, such as creating actions types or action creators and also reducers.
-For similar logic sake such as CRUD operations, Redux code may actually look very similar.
-Adding small functionality in such cases will need adding a lot of redux logic and tests cases.
-Thus, a better idea would be to think about refactoring or following a DRY rule.
+- Don’t Repeat Yourself or DRY principle: Working with Redux requires keeping some conventions, such as creating action types, action creators, and reducers.
+For similar logic sake, such as CRUD operations, Redux code may look very similar.
+Adding small functionality in such cases will require a lot of redux logic and test cases.
+Thus, a better idea would be refactoring or following a DRY rule.

-- Care about performances: – In the end, what really matters is performance.
-Developers usually prefer to have is a single source of truth which is not only easy in maintenance but also debug and test, and hence redux does not suit that.
+- Care about performances: In the end, performance matters.
+Developers usually prefer a single source of truth that is easy to maintain but debug and test; hence, redux does not suit that.
 In Redux, even a small change can trigger changes in the DOM structure.